testdrivenio/cache-django-view/ReadMe.md

         return context
 ```

 We have a simple `TemplateView` that makes a sample API request that takes 2 seconds to return a response.
-To cache this view all we have to do is to import `chace_page` from `django.views.decorators.cache`, and decorate our view with the `@cache_page` decorator.
+To cache this view, all we have to do is to import `chace_page` from `django.views.decorators.cache`, and decorate our view with the `@cache_page` decorator.
+Edit the `views.py` file to look like this.

 ```python
 import datetime